nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 ## Memory Models

-The way loads and stores to memory interact between multiple threads on a specific CPU is called that architectures Memory Model.
+The way loads and stores to memory interact between multiple threads on a specific CPU is called that architecture's Memory Model.

 Depending on the memory model of the CPU, multiple writes by one thread may become visible to another thread in a different order to the one they were issued in.

 The same is true of a thread issuing multiple reads.
 A thread issuing multiple reads may receive "snapshots" of global state that represent points in time ordered differently to the order of issue.

+Modern hardware needs this flexibility to be able to maximize the throughput of memory operations.
+While CPU clock rate and core counts have been increasing with each new CPU iteration, memory bandwidth has struggled to keep up.
+Moving data from memory to operate on is often the bottle neck in the performance of applications.

 If you've never written multi-threaded code, or only done so using higher level synchronization primitives such as `std::sync::Mutex`, you've probably never been exposed to the details of the memory model.
-This is because the CPU, despite whatever re-ordering the memory model allows it to perform, always presents a consistent view of memory to the current thread.
+This is because the CPU, despite whatever reordering it's memory model allows it to perform, always presents a consistent view of memory to the current thread.

 If we look at the below snippet of code that writes to memory and then reads the same memory straight back, we will always get the expected value of `58` back when we read.
 There is never the case that we could read some stale value from memory.